andrewchambers/bupstash/doc/man/bupstash-put.1.md

 `bupstash put` encrypts a file, directory, or command output and stores it in a bupstash repository such that only the decryption key can decrypt it.

-For files, the data is saved directly, for directories, the data is converted to a tar archive containing each of the specified directories, and for commands the command is executed, and stdout is sent to the database.
+For single file the contents are saved directly, for multiple files the data is saved such that is can be retrieved as a tar archive, and for commands the command is executed and stdout is sent to the repository.

 Data stored in a bupstash repository is automatically deduplicated such that the same or similar snapshots take minimal additional disk space.
-For efficient incremental backups, use the --send-log option described in the usage notes section.
+For efficient incremental operation, use the --send-log option described in the usage notes section.

 All puts can associated with a set of arbitrary encrypted metadata tags, which can be queried using bupstash-list(1).
 Tags are specified in a simple